vrpperez7/Mod-4-Project/README.md

 I found the top two hours fell within the morning (7 and 8) and evening (17 and 18) peaks. </br>

 Our line graph also answers the **Operations Lead's** question, as it highlights the best maintenance hours.
-These fell between the hours 23-5, and they have a grouped average count of bike riders less than 81 rides an hour. </br>
+These fell between the hours 23:00 and 5:00, and they have a grouped average count of bike riders less than 81 rides an hour. </br>

 I decided to further analyze our morning and peak hours to answer more stakeholder questions and provide recommendations.